If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 23) Pepsi A.M.

-Cola soft drinks have caffeine and so does coffee right?
-Pepsi thought they could no wrong by offering a soft drink you can drink in the morning but most consumers didn’t want to drink soft drinks morning, noon, and night.
+Cola soft drinks have caffeine, and so does coffee, right?
+Pepsi thought they could do no wrong by offering a soft drink you can drink in the morning, but most consumers didn’t want to drink soft drinks morning, noon, and night.

 24) The Segway